-- Providing part-time and flexible working options at all levels: - Using age-sensitive methods in recruitment advertising; - Eliminating references to, or terms associated with, age on advertisements and application forms; - Including statements about age-neutral and equality policies in adverts; - Interviewing and recruiting processes based on competences: - Age-neutral training provided to those with responsibility for recruitment.
+- Providing part-time and flexible working options; - Eliminating references to age on application forms; - Interviewing and recruiting processes based on competences; - Age-neutral training provided to those with responsibility for recruitment.

-By implementing good age management recruitment practices, British Gas has benefited from a wider pool of applicants, has reduced the cost of recruitment, and generally enhanced the company's reputation.
+British Gas has removed references to age in their application forms and also has opened up apprenticeships to older people.
+In order to implement those changes it has offered staff training in recruitment and diversity.
+They have benefited from a wider pool of applicants, have reduced the cost of recruitment, and generally enhanced the company's reputation.